w0ofy/real-system/CONTRIBUTING.md

 # Contributing

-**Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)
+**Working on your first Pull Request?** You can learn how from this _free_ series [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)

 ## **Packages**

 ### **Libraries**

-Libraries are deemed libraries if they are used system-wide and primarily export a series of functions or react components (e.g. css, styled, ThemeProvider, constate).
+Libraries are deemed libraries if they are used system-wide and primarily export a series of functions or react components (e.g. css, styled, RealSystemProvider, constate).
 They do not primarily export elementals (e.g. div, input, textarea).

 - All `library` packages and their directory names should be suffixed with `-library`